Car insurance can cover damages to the insured vehicle as well as third-party vehicles.

 Car insurance policies may also exclude coverage for damages caused by natural disasters, such as floods or earthquakes.

-Car insurance policies may include terms that prohibit individuals from lending their vehicles to others.
+Car insurance policies may include terms that limit coverage for individuals who use their vehicle for business purposes.

 The length of a car loan can vary from a few months to several years.